HallBenjamin/AttentionBot/README.md

 - Fixed \restart order of parameters to specify time but not bot
 - Fixed \exit command to shut down all bots on my machine
 ## v1.1.0.0
-- Added owner \restart command to give a warning to the user about a bot restart
+- New command (Owner): \restart command to give a warning to the user about a bot restart
 ## v1.0.5.0
-- Added owner \exit parameter to specify which bot to shut down
+- New command (Owner): \exit parameter to specify which bot to shut down
-- Added \help parameter to specify which bot's help information to show
+- Added parameter to \help to specify which bot's help information to show
 ## v1.0.4.0
 - Fixed an issue with owner \exit command and optimized code
 ## v1.0.3.0
-- Added \help command
+- New command: \help
 ## v1.0.2.0 and older
 - Original release, unstable/low on features/slow.
 Bot runs on newest stable version (no letter after version number).